-B. Nutrition Education: Market Segmentation, Outreach, and Evaluation
+C. Market Segmentation, Message Development, and Outreach

-To develop effective nutrition education messages, it is important to understand the food assistance clientele's perceptions, knowledge, attitudes, emotions, concerns, and motivations relating to barriers to healthy eating and increased physical activity.
-FANRP is interested in funding research to identify and characterize market segments for nutrition education and outreach purposes.
-Research is also needed to develop nutrition education messages and strategies that would be tailored to the needs of the identified market segments.
-In addition, research is needed on tools to assess the effectiveness of nutrition education, with special emphasis on tools that avoid the problems of self-report bias.
-Examples might include linking scanner data to a community intervention or point of-sale data from school cafeterias.
+To develop effective messages and strategies for changing dietary behavior, it is important to understand the food assistance clientele's knowledge, attitudes, constraints, and motivations relating to barriers to healthy eating and increased physical activity.
+FANRP is interested in funding research to identify and characterize market segments for nutrition education and outreach purposes on the basis of psychosocial and sociodemographic characteristics.
+Research is also needed to develop and/or evaluate nutrition education messages and strategies tailored to the needs of the identified market segments.